LimoJK/Polymorphic-Code/README.md

 - **Sandboxing**: Running suspicious programs in an isolated environment helps observe their execution without affecting the host system.
 - **Regular Updates to Security Software**: Ensuring security tools are frequently updated enhances their ability to detect emerging polymorphic threats.

-  ## Curious on How a Polymorphic Code is Created?
-Polymorphic code employs a mutation engine in addition to the polymorphic code.
-From infection to infection, the mutation engine generates a randomly selected decoding routine and adjusts the file name of the polymorphic code.

-The virus seeks new programs to infect and adds a duplicate of its body and mutation engine to the new program.
-This allows the polymorphic virus to propagate and destroy the system without being identified and prevented by any antivirus using the usual signature detection technique.

-Working on Polymorphic Code
-When an antivirus software detects a virus, it blocks it and any other malicious code with identical features is automatically banned.
-However, in case of a polymorphic code, even if the signature or decryption procedure changes with each mutation, the virus's core function stays the same.

-When the signature and decryption routines change, antivirus software that relies on conventional signature-based detection fails to detect and stop harmful code.
-As a result, the virus duplicates itself and the mutation engine.

-The mutation engine is then activated, and a new decryption method is constructed without relation to the original decryption process.
-The virus then encrypts its body and mutation engine before attaching the new decoding routine, encrypted virus, and mutation engine to the new program.